-The distribution of the 3238.1 km³.year-1 to the various oceans is as follows:
+The distribution of the 3238.1 km³·year-1 to the various oceans is as follows:

-The North Atlantic is particularly influenced by the discharge from the Senegal, Gambia, and Volta rivers in West Africa.
+The North Atlantic is particularly influenced by the discharge from the Senegal, Gambia, and Volta Rivers in West Africa.
 These rivers contribute to the freshwater input into the North Atlantic, affecting regional ocean circulation and ecosystems82.
-The contribution to the North Atlantic Ocean is about 989.9 km³.year-1.
+The contribution to the North Atlantic Ocean is about 989.9 km³·year-1.

-The South Atlantic Ocean receives the largest discharge from the African continent (1313.7 km³.year-1), accounting for 40.6% of Africa's total river discharge.
+The South Atlantic Ocean receives the largest discharge from the African continent (1313.7 km³·year-1), accounting for 40.6% of Africa's total river discharge.
 This substantial outflow is mainly attributed to the discharge Congo River, which is one of the world's most voluminous rivers, contributing to the freshwater input into the Atlantic.

-The Mediterranean Sea receives 212.5 km³.year-1, making up 6.6% of the total discharge.
+The Mediterranean Sea receives 212.5 km³·year-1, making up 6.6% of the total discharge.
 This is primarily through the Nile River, which is the longest river in the world and serves as the primary source of water for several North African countries before it drains into the Mediterranean.

-The Indian Ocean's share is 722 km³.year-1, which is 22.3% of the total discharge.
-Major flow contributions come from rivers such as the Zambezi, which flows through several East and Southern African countries, and other rivers along the Swahili coast.
+The Indian Ocean's share is 722 km³·year-1, which is 22.3% of the total discharge.
+Major flow contributions come from rivers such as the Zambezi River, which flows through several East and Southern African countries, and other rivers along the Swahili coast.

 The discharge into these oceans reflects the hydrological regime of the continent, influenced by climatic patterns, watershed characteristics, and temporal variations in rainfall.
-The Congo River's substantial contribution to the South Atlantic Ocean result from the high rainfall in the Congo Basin.
-In contrast, the Nile's flow, which is heavily regulated the dams and diversions for human consumption and irrigation, into the Mediterranean is characterized by its extensive catchment area, which traverses various climatic zones and includes the complex management of its waters through dams and irrigation systems.
+The Congo River's substantial contribution to the South Atlantic Ocean results from the high rainfall in the Congo River Basin.
+In contrast, the Nile River's flow, which is heavily regulated by the dams and diversions for human consumption and irrigation, into the Mediterranean Sea is characterized by its extensive catchment area, which traverses various climatic zones and includes the complex management of its waters through dams and irrigation systems.
 This spatial distribution of river discharge has implications for marine environments, as it influences oceanic salinity, nutrient fluxes, and sediment transport.
 For the continent, these rivers are vital for agriculture, industry, and urban water supply, and their flows are used for improving the economies and livelihoods of millions of people.